Discrete Logarithm

 .

-The signer can’t forge signatures without knowing the secret x
+The signer can’t forge valid signatures without knowing the secret x

 .